Are your employees promoting diversity in the workplace?

 To help businesses achieve this, DeltaNet offer two eLearning courses:

-Our Manager's Guide to Equality and Diversity equips managers to create inclusive cultures where employees feel protected from discrimination, and our Introduction to Equality and Diversity provides employees with an understanding of the ethical and legal reasons for treating people with respect and dignity, as well as what behaviours may constitute discrimination.
+Our Manager's Guides to Equality and Diversity equip managers to create inclusive cultures where employees feel protected from discrimination, and our Introduction to Equality and Diversity provides employees with an understanding of the ethical and legal reasons for treating people with respect and dignity, as well as what behaviours may constitute discrimination.